Parivartan

-Parivartan (Transformation) is a grass-roots activism organisation based in the Sundar Nagari area of New Delhi, India.
+Parivartan (Transformation) is a grass-roots activism organization based in the Sundar Nagari area of New Delhi, India.
 During the 2000s, Parivartan used Right to Information (RTI) to address citizens' grievances related to Public Distribution System (PDS), public works, social welfare schemes, income tax and electricity.
 By 2012, Parivartan was largely inactive, and its main leaders Arvind Kejriwal and Manish Sisodia had launched a political party - the Aam Aadmi Party.

 Establishment

 Parivartan was founded by a few citizens of Delhi, including Arvind Kejriwal and Manish Sisodia.
 It was not a registered NGO - it ran on individual donations, and was characterised as a jan andolan ("people's movement") by its members.
 Later, in 2005, Kejriwal and Manish Sisodia launched Kabir, a registered NGO named after the medieval philosopher Kabir.
 Like Parivartan, Kabir was also focused on RTI and participatory governance.
 However, unlike Parivartan, it accepted institutional donations.
 According to Kejriwal, Kabir was mainly run by Sisodia.

 In 2003, the group had 450 registered volunteers in Delhi, out of whom 60 were regularly active.